owebster/MS2-Welcome-to-Wales/README.md

 ### JS

 ### Known issues
+* Smooth Scrolling for Safari not working for back to top button
+   * Fixed on 14th January 2020 with additional JS code within back to top button function

+* Weather API failing to call
+   * Fixed on the 14th January 2021 by changing API provider to get around HTTPS request issue

+* Accessibility contrast issue on Nav bar causing google lighthouse to decrease accessibility score
+   * Fixed on the 15th January 2021 by adjusting bootstrap navbar styling

+* Maps Marker duplicating ontop of eachother when multiple button click occurs

+* Weather section overlapping on small to medium devices
+   * Fixed on 15th January 2021 by adjusting min-screen size options in style.css file

+* `$("#family-txt-btn").click(function(){$(".family-txt-section").slideToggle();});` Was not functioning after adjusting UL tags in cards section
+   * Fixed on the 13th January 2021 by adjusting the placement of the `#family-txt-btn` button.

+* Back to weather section button in footer was not functioning
+   * Fixed on the 10th January 2021 by calling the right ID tag in weather section as it was pointing to the wrong ID previously

+* Back to top button styling was incorrect on mobile devices
+   * Fixed on the 23rd December 2020 by adjusting css file with additional padding on button

 ### Chrome developer tools
 When building the site, during each section I used Chrome's inspect and developer tools (such as lighthouse) to validate my work and to ensure the site worked accross multiple screen sizes.